lou-cs/company/README.md

 ## <a name="value_b"></a>Ownership Mindset

-The foundation of our programs are grounded in creating learning opportunities that resonate with our community and our individual interests.
-This drives us to own every element of our work, invest in getting things right, and to roll up our sleeves to help build a better learning experience.
+Our educational programs are grounded in creating learning opportunities that resonate with our community and our individual interests.
+This drives us to roll up our sleeves and own every element of our work.

 ## <a name="value_c"></a>Curiosity